for a formal CV, contact me

 – dissertation: “A Heart That Longs / for Lovers”: Gay Theology, AIDS, and the Church

-– committee: Linn Marie Tonstad and Kathryn Lofton (co-directors), Kathryn Tanner, and Langdon Hammer (English); Mark D. Jordan (outside reader)
+– committee: Linn Marie Tonstad + Kathryn Lofton (advisors), Kathryn Tanner, Langdon Hammer, Mark D. Jordan

 Yale Divinity School, MAR in Religion and Literature, 2018